-Social Security Scotland processes each application received and makes a decision whether to approve or deny the application.
-Applicants can withdraw their application at any point before a decision is made.
+Social Security Scotland processes each application received and makes a decision regarding the child or young person's eligibility for Child Disability Payment.
+Applicants can withdraw their application on behalf of the individual at any point before a decision is made.
 This may be after part 1 of the application has been submitted, or after both part 1 and part 2 have been submitted.